Anaid0616/semester-project2/README.md

 **Icons:** Font Awesome and Heroicons for icons used in the project.

-**Images:** Unsplash: Photos by Nataliya Melnychuk, Minh Pham, Jez Timms, Sudhith Xavier,
+**Images:** Unsplash: Photos by Nataliya Melnychuk, Minh Pham, Jez Timms, Sudhith Xavier, Peter Olexa, Nik

 Postimages for getting the media URL [Link](https://postimages.org/)